blue-luke/cka-crash-course/exercises/04-etcd-backup-restore/instructions.md

 7. Point etcd to the new directory containing the restored backup.
 Restart the etcd Pod.

 A few steps to understand and practice.
 A few filepaths to memorise

+Etcd is a pod in kube-system
+Presume it writes to the node file system, so accessing it for cert info is equivalent to sshing onto node Snapshot itself has to be doe via the node?